urcs-sync/ralloc/src/README.md

 ## SHM_SIMULATING

 This macro switches Ralloc to compatible mode for machines with no real persistent memory.
-In this mode, ramdisk located in /dev/shm will be used.
+In this mode, ramdisk located in `/dev/shm` will be used.

+When this macro is not defined, allocations go to `/mnt/pmem`.
+If your mounting point of the persistent memory is different, then simply replace `/mnt/pmem/` by yours in `src/pm_config.hpp`.

 ## Test with different allocator